 If your trades last more than a few minutes but you close them the same day you are opening them, you are a day trader.

 A trader who takes trading positions and keeps them open for a few days in row, on average, is a swing trader.
 Last and not least, longer term trades, than can last for a few months some times, are part of another category of trading strategies, called position trading.
+The best trading strategy will be diffferent for each person, it is important to find out what works for you.
+Keep up to date with the latest Bitcoin price if you want to start cryptocurrency trading.

 #With-trend vs. counter-trend – We can also classify trading strategies based on the direction you are generally trading.
 In case you open most of the trades in the dominant direction of the market, in other words you are profiting from the impulsiveness of the trend, you have a with-trend trading strategy.
 On the other hand, if you are taking trading decision in the other side of the dominant direction you are using a counter-trend trading strategy.